How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Lighting tip: If using weaker lights, raise the tray closer to the light source.
 Seedlings need adequate light to prevent stretching.

-Step 5: Grow Out (1-2 Weeks)
+Step 5: Grow Out (1 to 2 Weeks)

 Step 6: Transplant to Aeroponic System